-Although ok the outfalls will be completed at the end of the 5-year IDEP cycle the year-to-year schedule is subject to adjustments due to weather, financial considerations and staff availability.
+Although the outfalls will be completed at the end of the 5-year IDEP cycle the year-to-year schedule is subject to adjustments due to weather, financial considerations and staff availability.

 *Prior to October 1, 2014 a list showing the priority level of each outfall will be provided to the State.